William Campbell Preston Breckinridge: Post-Civil War

 From 1866 to 1868, he also served as the editor of the Lexington Observer and Reporter.
-In 1869, Breckinridge ran unsuccessfully for county attorney, losing in large part because he was supported allowing African-Americans to testify in the courts.
+In 1869, Breckinridge ran unsuccessfully for county attorney, losing in large part because he supported allowing African-Americans to testify in the courts.
 He was elected to the United States House of Representatives in 1884 as a Democrat and was re-elected four times, serving from 1885 to 1895.

 He had, in later years, married Issa Desha.
 After she died in 1892, he married Louise Wing.

 In 1890, he became a charter member of the District of Columbia Society of the Sons of the American Revolution.
 He was a Mason, and a member of the Masonic Knights Templar.

-In 1893, his long-time mistress Madeleine V. Pollard filed suit against Breckinridge for breach of promise for his failure to marry her as promised.
+In 1893, his long-time mistress Madeline V. Pollard filed suit against Breckinridge for breach of promise for his failure to marry her as promised.
 The trial was a national sensation; the revelations of Breckinridge's infidelity and his weak defense of the breach of promise charge led to the loss of the lawsuit and contributed to the end of his political career.

 In 1896, he ran for Congress on a strong currency fusion ticket but was defeated.
 After this, he was hired by the Lexington Morning Herald as their chief editorial writer.

 At the November 1901 Convention of the State Federation of Labor in Lexington, Breckinridge delivered an eloquent speech in which he extolled the virtues of a six-day workweek, opposed violent strikes, and encouraged negotiations.
 The following day, the group's vice president, James D. Wood, took over the convention and helped pass resolutions that called Breckinridge an "enemy of the trade and labor organizations of the state."
 The controversy which followed split the federation's membership.